jnweiger/ws2812_sprites/arietta/README.txt

 # Alternative 1)
 # We have more specific instructions for the device tree, in linux-3.16.1/Documentation/devicetree/bindings/serial/atmel-usart.txt
 # demonstrating usart0 with dma.
 Try that.
 #
+# best success so far using acme-arietta.dts.usart0:
+#  atmel_usart f801c000.serial: using dma0chan1 for rx DMA transfers
+#  atmel_usart f801c000.serial: using dma0chan2 for tx DMA transfers
+# but fifo_size=1 and no light. hmmm.
+#
 # Alternative 2)
 # Try SPI.